Elvis Andrus Preview, Player Props: White Sox vs. Tigers

 Elvis Andrus At The Plate

-- Andrus has 16 doubles, a triple, five home runs and 25 walks while batting .253.
+- Andrus is batting .253 with 16 doubles, a triple, five home runs and 25 walks.

-- He has homered in 5.3% of his games this season, and 1.4% of his trips to the dish.
+- He has hit a home run in five games this season (5.3%), homering in 1.4% of his trips to the plate.

-- Andrus has an RBI in 22 of 95 games this season, with multiple RBI in 12 of them.
-He has also driven home three or more of his team's runs in three contests.
+- Andrus has driven home a run in 22 games this year (23.2%), including more than one RBI in 12.6% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in 27.4% of his games this season, with more than one run scored in 8.4%.
+- In 27.4% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (8.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.